yishn/Recall/README.md

 # Recall

-A simple spaced repetition system software
+A simple spaced repetition system software.
+This is a work in progress.